Module-based assays provide a quick and easy method for defining new assay types

 First download a pre-packed .module file and deploy it to LabKey Server.

 - Download exampleassay.module.
 (This is a renamed .zip archive that contains the source files for the assay module.)

 Add the Module to your LabKey Server Installation

 - On a local build of LabKey Server, copy exampleassay.module to a module deployment directory, such as <LABKEY_HOME>\build\deploy\modules\

-- Restart your server.
+- If necessary, restart your server.
 The server will explode the directory.